Brazil’s Social Media Boom: 10 Things Every Marketer Should Know

 Have you ever dreamt of a single event that would draw in tens of millions of consumers from all corners of the earth?
 Meet your marketing Holy Grail.

 To get an idea of what’s in store for the Rio Olympics, take a look at the numbers from the recent World Cup.
-The 2014 World Cup was the most streamed sporting event ever, with43.3 million hours of live viewing logged in on ESPN.
-In the US, the World Cup beat TV viewing figures for 2014 NBA Finals and 2013 World Series – not too shabby for a national that doesn’t really like football (Oops, I mean, soccer).
+The 2014 World Cup was the most streamed sporting event ever, with 43.3 million hours of live viewing logged in on ESPN.
+In the US, the World Cup beat TV viewing figures for the 2014 NBA Finals and 2013 World Series – not too shabby for a nation that doesn’t really like football (Oops, I mean, soccer).

 I expect the 2016 Olympics in Rio will be on par with – if not surpass – these numbers.
 Having a presence in Brazil prior to Rio 2016 might provide the experience you need to optimize your Olympics campaign.